THISISDINOSAUR/Anatomy/README.md

 Almost certainly useful, but currently no current need for them, as any functions I might want to add it typically makes sense to add as built in functions.
 Before I can do this, I need to know how I will handle scope, return types, and function parameters.
 Will likely consider implementing when the need arises.

 - Multiline comments
-Should be straightforward, no reason not to implement
+Should be straightforward, no reason not to implement.

+- Holes in bones
+E.g. eye sockets.
+No idea what the syntax for this should look like, but should be resonably easy to add.

 - Maths with short form connection point indexing
 E.g.
 `illium~pubis = average(0,last) + [20, 30]...`